majastanislawska/pick/README.md

 Pick (&#x1D745;&#x1D450;&#x1D458;) is a spinoff of [Klipper](https://www.klipper3d.org/) that focuses on Pick and Place machines.

 That is:

 * support for extra axes (working M114)
 * USB Power Delivery (CH224Q configurable over i2c) for a slim toolhead board
 * central endstop
- * support for pumps, valves, and pressuure sensors, not just by reusing feaures related to hotend/hotbed temperature (todo)
+* support for pumps, valves, and pressure sensors, not just by reusing features related to hotend/hotbed temperature (todo)
 * feeders control (servo for now)

 more to come.